 – It can take a huge investment to finish your house after receiving the key of the house.
 You need to think about the garden, kitchen, bathroom, flooring, wallcovering and much more.

-– Not so much additional costs to adjust the house.
+– Not so many additional costs to adjust the house.

 – The date of the move is normally in the close future.